PROBIC/diffsplicing/README.md

 # diffsplicing
-Analysis of differential RNA splicing from RNA-seq time series data
+Analysis of differential RNA splicing from RNA-seq time series data.
+Please refer to wiki pages for more details regarding the usage of the codes.